reynard-testing/reynard/util/experiments/README.md

 # Artifacts

-The [artifacts directory](./artifacts/) contains the raw logs used in the results, as well as relevant post-processing results.
+The [artifacts repository](https://github.com/reynard-testing/experiment-artifacts) contains the raw logs used in the results, as well as relevant post-processing results.
+For ease of finding files, we've renamed some files or extracted them outside their folders.
+For example, the overhead are renamed to the single files in order of the experiments.

 # Overhead Benchmark